python/devguide/documentation/markup.rst

    There is one required argument: the version from which the feature is soft deprecated.
-   Similarly to ``deprecated``, you should use the word ``next`` to indicate the API will be first soft deprecated in the upcoming release.
+   Use the word ``next`` to indicate the API will be first soft deprecated in the upcoming release.

    Example::